RAJAS2025/VHR-WRO-FE-June-2025/ReadME.md

 This schematic provides a clear overview of the robot's electronic design.
 It shows how a central ESP32 microcontroller manages various sensors and motors, enabling autonomous navigation and obstacle avoidance.
 The design is modular, with a focus on efficient communication and power management.

 <img src="https://drive.google.com/uc?id=1aF5MVUdIMGfIHesjWJOWcKdBSu5RwNBk" width="50%" alt="A schematic of the robot's electronic components and connections"/>

+### Power Management
+The robot's power is supplied by a 6V battery pack, which connects at CN1.
+This power is distributed to all components in two ways.
+A voltage regulator (U8) steps down the 6V to a stable 3.3V to safely power the ESP32 and other sensitive electronics.
+The 6V supply is also used directly to power the motors and servo, as they require higher voltage and current.

+### Motors
+The Miuzei MG90S 9G Micro Servo Motor (S1) connects to pin D32 on the board for its control signal.
+The 24mm Brushless DC Gear Motor connects to the board via its motor driver (not explicitly shown) to a GPIO pin for control.
+Both motors are powered by the external 6V supply

+### Sensors

+- **VL53L0X ToF Lidar Sensors (U2, U3, U4):** The three VL53L0X Lidar sensors (U2, U3, U4) connect to the board's I2C pins (SDA/SCL) via an I2C Multiplexer (U7).

+- **I2C Multiplexer (U7) & I2C Expander (U5):** To manage the three Lidar sensors on a single I2C bus, an I2C Multiplexer is used to allow the microcontroller to communicate with each sensor individually.
+An I2C Expander is also included to provide additional I2C communication lines for other devices.

+- **HuskyLens (UB):** The HuskyLens (UB) connects to the board's serial communication pins (RXD2/TXD2) to send data back and forth.